mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 I'd heard of this show, but I think the name always dissuaded me from watching.
 A show where the defining feature is that they live in Detroit?
 No thanks.

-And then somehow I saw [this clip](https://www.youtube.com/watch?v=yWBqnpCCasg) from the show and realized that great people are in it, and the tone is like a slightly more grounded sitcom version of _I Think You Should Leave_.
-And I'm eight episodes in, and it's great.
+And then somehow I saw [this clip](https://www.youtube.com/watch?v=yWBqnpCCasg) from the show and realized that great people are in it, and the tone is like a slightly more grounded version of _I Think You Should Leave_ in sitcom format.
+I just finished season 1, and I thought it was great.

 ## Wrap up